-LVM with VxFS 5.0 configuration
+VxFS 5.0.1 with LVM configuration

-A default cold-install will result in an LVM system with VxFS 5.0 and OnlineJFS 5.0 installed (OnlineJFS will NOT be installed with the BOE).
-No additional selections in the IUX user interface (UI) are needed to cold-install this configuration.
+A default cold-install will result in an LVM system with VxFS 5.0.1 and OnlineJFS 5.0.1 installed (OnlineJFS is only available on the DC-OE, VSE-OE and HA-OE, so it will not be installed with the BOE).
+No additional selections in Ignite-UX user are needed to cold-install this configuration.

-VxVM 5.0 with VxFS 5.0 configuration
+VxFS 5.0.1 with VxVM 5.0.1 configuration

-To cold-install VxVM with VxFS, manually select the VxVM with VxFS environment (in the Ignite-UX Basic tab) and manually select VxVM 5.0 [Base-VxVM-50] in the Software tab for install.
-You MUST do both (explicitly select the VxVM "environment" and the VxVM 5.0 bundle [Base-VxVM-50]) or Ignite-UX will fail with this error:
+To cold-install VxFS 5.0.1 with VxVM 5.0.1, manually select VxVM with VxFS environment (in the Ignite-UX Basic tab) and manually select VxVM 5.0.1 (Base-VxVM-501 and Base-VxTools-501)in the Software tab for install.
+You must do both (explicitly select the VxVM "environment" and the VxVM 5.0.1 bundles [Base-VxVM-501 and Base-VxTools-501]) or Ignite-UX will fail with this error: